Did you know…

 General Care

-So, you’ve just purchased flowers from the farmers market or co-op grocery store.
-How do you keep them beautiful?
-First, Cut at least 1/2 inch off of each flower stem and put in fresh water in a very clean container.
+Follow these simple steps for keeping fresh flowers beautiful!
+First, cut at least 1/2 inch off of each flower stem and put in fresh water in a very clean container.
 The water should be just above room temperature, but not too warm.
 The flowers should not be too constricted by the vase, as this can lead to mildewing in the vase, especially if you don’t change the water frequently.
 You can also add a crushed up regular Aspirin to your water to make your flowers last longer.
-Though if you change the water frequently you’ll obviously have to add more crushed aspirin each time you change the water.
+If you change the water frequently, add more crushed aspirin each time you change the water.
 Keep away from direct sunlight and drafts, change the water daily, if possible, and remove blooms as they wilt.

 Edible Flowers

 There are some really wonderful flowers out there that are edible and can be used to brighten up dishes and drinks all year round.
-Some common edible flowers include nasturtium, bachelor’s buttons, marigolds, calendula, roses, lavender, bee balm, sorrel, honeysuckle, mint, oregano, thyme, cilantro, dill, squash blossoms, borage, and chives.
+Some common edible flowers include nasturtium, bachelor’s buttons, marigolds, calendula, roses, lavender, bee balm, sorrel, honeysuckle, mint, oregano, thyme, cilantro, dill, wild violets, squash blossoms, borage, basil and chives.
 They can be enjoyed fresh in salads, iced tea, or cocktails; or added to butter and baked goods (typically after being dried).
-One thing that I love to do is add fresh blossoms or herb leaves to ice cube trays, fill the trays with water, and put them in the freezer.
-You then have ice cubes for summer cocktails, wines, sangria, teas, water, or spritzers.
+One fun trick that will wow your guests is add fresh blossoms or herb leaves to ice cube trays, fill the trays with water, and put them in the freezer.
+You then have beautiful floral ice cubes for summer cocktails, wines, sangria, teas, water, or spritzers.
 Get creative!

 Storage & Preservation